poker

 If you want to block yourself from a particular game, go to the main lobby of the desktop software, select ‘More’ > ‘Tools’ > ‘Responsible Gaming’ > ‘Restrict Table Limit’ i and set your limit to ‘Don’t play’.

 • We offer 12-hour and 24-hour cooling off periods as well as 7 day, 30 day, 60 day, and 120 day time out periods.
 You will not be able to play any games that we offer for real money or play money on our software.
 Once you click the button that requests a time out or a self-exclusion period, you will be asked to close all tables at which you're playing.
 You will be automatically unregistered from any online tournament that begins during the time out and self-exclusion period, with your buy-in refunded per our normal policy.
 If you are still playing when the self-exclusion period begins, you will not be forced to close the software, but will receive a pop-up asking you to do so – the exclusion period will begin once the software is closed.
-You will be able to login, access the Cashier and shop at the Rewards Store, but you will not be able to play, deposit or make inter-account transfers with your Stars Account.
+You will be able to login and access the Cashier, but you will not be able to play, deposit or make inter-account transfers with your Stars Account.
 If you have won a seat in a live, brick-and-mortar tournament that begins during the exclusion period, you will still be able to play it.
 You will not receive any marketing emails or newsletters from us.

 • 6-month self-exclusion (Time-out).
 This is identical to the other time out periods, except that we will ask you to withdraw any real money funds from your Stars Account.
 In addition, you will not be automatically reinstated.
 If you want to return to playing with us, you can visit our Help Center to find out how.
 You can only return to playing with us once any time after your self-exclusion period has passed.